 Undoubtedly this is because Pratt, who passed away peacefully at his Newfoundland home on June 5, 2022, at the age of 86, was an avid sailor who keenly felt the pull of the sea and imbued his work with its subtle, restless yearning.
-Renowned for his silkscreen prints, oil, and watercolor paintings of his beloved between the two elements of air and water.
-Like all sailors, he seemed to be fascinated by the moment when the keel is about to kiss the surface of the sea-when she is about to make the transition to the magical interface between wind and wave.
+Renowned for his silkscreen prints, oil, and watercolor paintings of his beloved Cuthbertson recognized Pratt's emphasis on the boat out of her element, and in one correspondence between them noted, "I have been interested that you always show your subjects 'in repose,' static, brooding.
+As far as I know, 'My Sixty-One' is the first to have made it out of the cradle and into the water-still static-but it conveys the promise and a certain latent energy.
+Welcome relief from blossoming spinnakers breasting the briny!"